-“Sounds like too much work,” coughed the last pirate, “if we really want to be rid of it, let’s throw it over board.
+“Sounds like too much work,” coughed the last pirate, “if we want to be rid of it, let’s throw it over board.
 Why end there?
-Let’s just blow up our new ship while were at it!”
+Let’s blow our new ship to kingdom come while we’re at it!”

 All three pirates roared with laughter at the prisoner’s expense.

-Barnaby had heard Robert Louis Stevenson’s Treasure Island popularized the myth of buried treasure and though it’s not impossible that through the history of piracy a pirate never buried his treasure, they rarely did so.
-Pirates were in constant danger from diseases running rampant aboard their vessels, governments seeking their capture, and Mother Nature.
-They lived so few years that they generally spent their earnings quickly.
-There could be no tomorrow.
+Levi had heard Robert Louis Stevenson’s Treasure Island popularized the myth of buried treasure and though it’s not impossible that through the history of piracy a pirate never buried his treasure, they rarely did so.
+Pirates lived in constant danger from diseases running rampant aboard their vessels, governments seeking their capture, and Mother Nature.
+They lived so few years that they generally spent their earnings quickly since tomorrow might never arrive.

-The idea of burying treasure probably did make about as much sense to these pirates as sinking one’s own ship and yet Barnaby had witnessed such a burial earlier.
+The idea of burying treasure probably made about as much sense to these pirates as sinking one’s own ship and yet Levi had witnessed such a burial earlier.

-Once the laughter faded the pirate with the cough began to wheeze and gag and fell to the ground to catch his breath.
+Once the laughter faded the pirate with the cough wheezed and gagged and fell to the ground to catch his breath.

-The pirate on the ground hacked and hacked and then sat back on his knees, took a deep crackly breath, and wiped his glistening chin.
+The pirate hacked and hacked and then sat back on his knees, inhaled with a crackle, and wiped his glistening chin.

-The two standing pirates looked at each other fearfully and covered their mouths.
+The two standing pirates shot worried glances at each other and covered their mouths.